MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-management-service.md

 > [!IMPORTANT]
 > This policy is highly experimental and will probably change in both name and functionality at any time before General Availability.
 Don't take any dependencies on it and only use it for testing.

-1. You can do this via the registry by setting the value of "CloudUserPolicyOverridesCloudMachinePolicy" under the key `SOFTWARE\Policies\Microsoft\Edge` in either `HKLM` or `HKCU`.
+1. You can set precedence via the registry by setting the value of "CloudUserPolicyOverridesCloudMachinePolicy" under the key `SOFTWARE\Policies\Microsoft\Edge` in either `HKLM` or `HKCU`.
 If the key isn't there, create it.
 2. Add the reg key using the following command line example as a guide.
 (Remember to use your profile ID.)

    ```